/terms/pillar-content · 5 min read · intermediate

 How it relates to other concepts

-- Hub side of the hub-and-spoke topic cluster pattern that drives AEO and GEO at scale.
+- Hub side of the topic-cluster pattern that drives AEO and GEO at scale; the page-level "what is a pillar" definition here, the cluster-level "how to build the structure" methodology in topic-clusters.

 - Often expressed via DefinedTerm schema +